mukhbit0/riverpod_sugar/README.md

 - Built on top of the excellent [flutter_riverpod](https://pub.dev/packages/flutter_riverpod) package
 - Inspired by [ScreenUtil](https://pub.dev/packages/flutter_screenutil)'s revolutionary approach to responsive design
 - Thanks to the Flutter community for feedback and contributions

----

-**Made with ❤️ for the Flutter community**

-*Transform your Riverpod experience today - because state management should be sweet, not complex!* 🍯